Lecture + Exercise

 To this end, we will use a lot machine learning and optimization techniques to solve them effectively.

-Furthermore, we will focus on hard combinatorial problems as an example class of algorithms
+Furthermore, we will focus on hard combinatorial problems and machine learning as exemplary classes of algorithms

-to apply automatic algorithm design in the course.
+to apply automated algorithm design in the course.

 We strongly recommend that you know the foundations of